ukitazume/sysdigcloud-kubernetes/README.md

       type: gp2
     ```

-2. Create the datastore statefulsets (elasticsearch and cassandra).
+2. Create the datastore statefulsets (Elasticsearch, Cassandra, MySql).
 Elasticsearch and Cassandra are
 automatically setup with --replica=3 generating full clusters.

     ```